DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 - Avernoth itself

 ### Journal Entries as Progression
 We needed some objective for the player to pursue beyond just "get out".
 It felt too repetitive.
+Journal entries now have "objectives" the player needs to complete in order to progress the story.

+Here's how it goes:
+- the player picks up a journal entry
+- The journal entry's text contains

 # Anatomy of a Journal Entry